 Chickens love to have fresh greens.
 This can be quite a challenge when there is 2 feet of snow covering the lawn!
-This winter, we started growing wheat grass in our kitchen to give our chickens.
-It’s so easy to do, and the girls were quite happy with the results!
-Scroll down to learn how to grow wheat grass for chickens!
+In the winter, we grow wheat grass in our kitchen to give our chickens.
+It’s so easy to do (you don’t even need soil!) and the girls are quite happy with the results!
+Scroll down to learn how to grow wheat grass for your chickens!

 Supplies you will need:

-*wheat grass berries (can be found at health food stores or online, scroll to the bottom for shopping links)
+*wheat grass berries (can be found at health food stores or online)

 *two plastic trays that will stack together